- Video: How to Burp a Baby – Positions, Tips and More

-- If the baby does not burp after trying for a few minutes, then you may try a different technique and if it too does not work then you should stop forcing as your baby may be comfortable.
+- If the baby does not burp after trying for a few minutes, then you may try a different technique, and if that too does not work, you should stop forcing as your baby may be comfortable.

-- You should not force your baby to burp if they seem comfortable.
+- You should not force your baby to burp if he seems comfortable.

 - Gently rubbing the baby’s back during burping helps.

-- While breastfeeding make sure that the baby is latched tightly so that he/she does not swallow a lot of air.
-Also, while bottle feeding ensure that the nipple is not too big or too small for the baby to gulp in a lot of air.
+- While breastfeeding, make sure that the baby is latched tightly so that he does not swallow a lot of air.
+Also, while bottle feeding, ensure that the nipple is not too big or too small for the baby to gulp in a lot of air.

 - The baby should be fed in a quiet place to cut down on burping.

 - Spit ups from the mouth and nose during burping is normal.
-However, if there is excessive vomiting then you may need to contact your paediatrician.
+However, if there is excessive vomiting, you may need to contact your paediatrician.

-Conclusion: If your baby is gassy but is feeding well, then there is no cause of worry.
+If your baby is gassy but is feeding well, there is no cause of worry.
 Babies generally tend to burp because their digestive systems are still developing.
-Only if they aren’t burping, you will need to ensure that they do.
-Don’t hesitate to consult a doctor if you feel that is necessary.
+Only if they aren’t burping, parents need to ensure that they do.
+Don’t hesitate to consult a paediatrician if you feel that is necessary.